-Bits mip.MSIP and mie.MSIE are the interrupt-pending and interrupt-enable bits for machine-level software interrupts.
+Bits mip.MSIP and mie.MSIE are the interrupt-pending and interrupt-enable bits for machinelevel software interrupts.
 MSIP is read-only in mip, and is written by accesses to memory-mapped control registers, which are used by remote harts to provide machine-level interprocessor interrupts.
 A hart can write its own MSIP bit using the same memory-mapped control register.
+If a system has only one hart, or if a platform standard supports the delivery of machine-level interprocessor interrupts through external interrupts (MEI) instead, then mip.MSIP and mie.MSIE may both be hardwired to zeros.